One of my favorite cakes i've made! I love piping designs, and learned how to pipe by watching Cake Boss.

 After decorating that cake, I began making cakes for every occasion I could have an excuse to make a cake for.
 Birthdays, Easter, Fourth of July, you name it!
 I loved doing cakes and learning new techniques from watching Cake Boss, and when I told people I learned from watching the show, they were amazed.

 After a few years when I was a sophomore in High School, I wanted to try making cupcakes instead of just cakes.
 Of course I had made cupcakes before, but now that I was older I wanted to make them from scratch as well as fancy and pretty.
 Before I knew it, I was making cupcakes for bake sales in my neighborhood, and bringing them all around for people to try.
-I found that I loved making Cupcakes even more than cakes, and I think the reason was because they were more portable and I could bring them to band parties and share them with more people.
+I loved bringing them to events and parties to share as well!

 During Spring break of 2016, I met my idol...Buddy Valastro, the Cake Boss!
-It was such an amazing experience, and it really inspired me to start getting serious about my baking career.
-If you want to read the whole story on how I met Buddy, It is below my story!
+It was such an amazing experience, and it really inspired me to start baking more.

 Meeting Buddy Valastro!